 acting from left on the conformal block states $(F^+,F^-)$.
 We can easily see that $R^2_{12}=M_0$.
-Also we have
+Also, we have

-acting from left on the basis $(G^+, G^-)$, again $R^2_{23}=M_1$.
-To define global braiding matrices $B$, we need to fix a basis, which we choose to be $(F^+,F^-)$.
-Thus $R_{23}$ needs to be conjugated by the $F$-move to obtain $B_{23}$.
+acting from left on the basis $(G^+, G^-)$, where again $R^2_{23}=M_1$.
+To define global braiding matrices $B$, we need to fix a basis, which in our case is $(F^+,F^-)$.
+So $R_{23}$ needs to be conjugated by the $F$-move to obtain $B_{23}$.
 Thus we have

 We can check that the braiding relation holds:

 So indeed the conformal blocks form a representation of the braid group.
 In this case, the braid group has only $2$ generators.